 Advanced practice nurses (APRNs) provide high-quality healthcare services in a wide-range of problems from acute, chronic, complex, and wellness care to health promotion, disease prevention, health education and counseling.
 The core courses provide a solid foundation in the use of evidence-based practice guidelines and theory as a basis for the diagnosis and treatment of illness and the promotion of wellness.
 Clinical experiences are conducted with preceptors in community, inpatient, and outpatient settings.

-The practitioner in this role is responsible for independent and collaborative decision making with direct accountability for clinical judgement.
+The practitioner in a pediatric care role is responsible for independent and collaborative decision making with direct accountability for clinical judgement.
 Graduates of the UMKC PNP programs will:

 The UMKC NP graduate programs include three separate courses in: